klbowman/Pharmaceutical-Data-Analysis/README.md

 # Data Visualization with Matplotlib

-Data cleaning, analysis, and visualization with Jupyter Notebook, Pandas, and Matplotlib.
+Data cleaning, analysis, and visualization for a pharmaceutical testing laboratory.

 ## Description